shepherdjerred/discord-plays-pokemon/docs/docs/index.md

 <div class="grid cards" markdown>

-- :material-account-group:{ .lg .middle } __Play with your friends__
+- :material-account-group:{ .lg .middle } **Play with your friends**

-    ---
+  ***

   Out-of-the-box streaming and input multiplexing.
 Play any Game Boy Advance ROM.

-- :material-controller:{ .lg .middle } __Multiple input methods__
+- :material-controller:{ .lg .middle } **Multiple input methods**

-    ---
+  ***

   Play games through Discord text chat, or reduce input lag with by using the web interface.

-- :material-slash-forward:{ .lg .middle } __Native Discord commands__
+- :material-slash-forward:{ .lg .middle } **Native Discord commands**

-    ---
+  ***

   Control the bot with native Discord commands.

-- :material-truck:{ .lg .middle } __Extremely portable__
+- :material-truck:{ .lg .middle } **Extremely portable**

-    ---
+  ***

   The entire application runs in a web browser.
 The application can be run fully in Docker for further isolation.

 </div>